nicolossus/pylfi/docs/source/pylfi.rst

 API Reference
 =============

-This reference gives details about the API of modules, classes and functions included in pyLFI.
+This reference gives details about the API of modules, classes and functions included in ``pyLFI``.

 :mod:`pylfi.density_estimation`: Density estimation
 ===================================================